-If the idea of a granny annexe is one that interest you, you will have no doubt already had several thoughts about planning permission.
+Ever wondered about granny annexes & conservation laws?
+If the idea of a granny annexe is one that interests you, you will have no doubt already had several thoughts about planning permission.
+This blog aims to specifically delve into the relationship between granny annexes and conservation laws.

 Granny annexe planning permission is usually very straightforward – it’s something we include with our service and most customers gain planning approval with no issues.